 You can add up to a total of 50 custom fields each to Customers, Subscriptions and Plans/Addons modules.
 The breakdown is as follows:

-To create custom fields to your Chargebee site, go to Settings > Configure Chargebee > Custom Fields in your TEST site.
+To create custom fields in your Chargebee site, go to Settings > Configure Chargebee > Custom Fields in your TEST site.
 You'll be provided with a 'toolbox' for creating the fields you require:

 1. Create Custom Field in Test Site

-Select the field type you want to create from the drop-down box and fill in the details in the field creation screen that appears:
+Select the field type you want to create from the tabs and fill in the details in the field creation screen that appears:

 Field Label: Text that will appear on the UI for hosted pages and invoices.